30 of the best things to do this winter

 Stilt walkers at the Queensland Garden Expo, Nambour

-With outdoor stages and multiple pop-up installations, there's always something new and exciting to discover at Noosa Alive Festival (21-30 July).
-Discover the unique blend of creativity and natural beauty that Noosa offers, whether you're a seasoned culture vulture or a first-time festival-goer, Noosa Alive is an unforgettable experience.
+With outdoor stages and multiple pop-up installations, there's always something new and exciting to enjoy at the Noosa Alive!
+Festival in July.
+Discover Noosa's unique blend of creativity and natural beauty at this entertaining arts and culture festival.
+Whether you're a seasoned culture vulture or a first-time festival-goer, Noosa Alive! is an unforgettable experience.

 icon

 The Curated Plate is the Sunshine Coast’s leading food festival that brings together some of the world's most talented chefs and local producers.
-The festival – which runs from 28 July – 6 August - offers a series of culinary events, from intimate masterclasses to epic food and craft beer experiences, all set against the stunning backdrop of the region's beaches, forests and farms.
+The festival offers a series of mouthwatering culinary events – from intimate masterclasses to epic food and drink experiences, all set against the stunning backdrop of the region's beaches, forests, and farms.

-Held annually in the rolling hills of the Mary Valley, this four-day festival (24-27 August) is a true celebration of all things country.
-With multiple stages hosting the best in local and international country music, as well as a packed program of workshops, markets and other activities, there's something for everyone at the Gympie Music Muster.
+Held annually in the rolling hills of the Mary Valley, this four-day festival is a true celebration of all things country.
+With multiple stages hosting the best in local and international country music, as well as a packed program of workshops, markets, and other activities, there's something for everyone to enjoy at the Gympie Music Muster.